 - at least 3 credits in a foreign language.

-- an accepted petition to the Department of Marketing and International Business to allow the use of extensive international travel experiences at the collegiate or corporate level for up to three credit hours towards the International Experience Requirement.
+- an accepted petition to the Director of the International Business Institute to allow the use of extensive international travel experiences at the collegiate or corporate level for up to three credit hours towards the International Experience Requirement.
 Although petitions must be approved prior to the international travel, exceptional cases can be reviewed on a case-to-case basis.
 Normally such an experience will be at least 3 months in duration.

 - a university course research project with an international business research focus that is a significant part of the course learning component, and that constitutes 40% or more of the class.
-The petition for allowing a project work to count towards the International Experience Requirement should be signed off by the course instructor, and the final approval will be made by the Department of Marketing and International Business for Pullman based students, and a IBUS Fellow or the Area Director for urban campus students.*
+The petition for allowing a project work to count towards the International Experience Requirement should be signed off by the course instructor, and the final approval will be made by the Director of the International Business Institute.*

 - participate as finalists in an international or global case competition (e.g., Global Case Competition conducted by WSU International Programs).
-The determination of whether a case competition can be counted towards the International Experience Requirement will be made through a petition to the Department of Marketing and International Business.
-Although only final round participants can be considered, exceptional cases that did not make it to the final round can also be considered on a case-to-case basis by the Department of Marketing and International Business, who will make the final approval.
+The determination of whether a case competition can be counted towards the International Experience Requirement will be made through a petition to the Director of the International Business Institute.
+Although only final round participants can be considered, exceptional cases that did not make it to the final round can also be considered on a case-to-case basis by the Director of the International Business Institute, who will make the final approval.